Stored Items (寄貨)

 Concrete example

-Client buys 6 shampoo bottles for NT$3,000 (revenue booked day-of).
-Takes 4 bottles, leaves 2 stored.
-Inventory: -4. `storedItems` record: 2 pending.
-3 weeks later client returns for 1 more → inventory -1, record updated to "picked 5 of 6".
-Month later client takes the last one → status=picked_up (history retained).
+A client buys 6 shampoo bottles for NT$3,000 (revenue is booked the same day).
+She takes 4 bottles home and leaves 2 stored at the shop.
+Inventory: -4.
+The stored-item record shows 2 still waiting for pickup.
+3 weeks later she comes back for 1 more → inventory -1, and the record updates to "picked up 5 of 6".
+A month later she takes the last one → the whole record is marked picked up (kept on file as history).

 Related terms